ianrasmussen05/CPSC380/Assignment1/README.md

 # Assignment 1: System Calls - File I/O

 In this program, the user can either input the two needed numbers in the terminal, or they can be prompted within the program itself.
-It will be printing to 'records.dbat' all the Records with the corresponding ID.
+It will be printing to 'records.dat' all the Records with the corresponding ID.
 If the file does not exist, it will create it and from there, the program will make a system call to search for the specific location in memory to change a record.
 Again, printing that to a file.

+In my previous commits to github, I have older versions of what I did to open/close the file.

 * Name: Ian Rasmussen
 * Student ID: 2317200